The root problem: Inequality of opportunity

 Although the overall situation has been improving (slowly), women in Nepal still routinely lack access to education, money, and opportunities to participate in public life.
 Many still do not complete secondary or even primary school.
-They face lifelong, systematic discrimination due to institutionalized chauvinism and a pronounced cultural preference for sons.
+They face lifelong, systematic discrimination due to institutionalized chauvinism and a long-standing cultural preference for sons.

-ETC helps participants to formally organize into geographically based women’s groups – usually 15-25 women per group.
-These women’s groups are the basis of all other activities, including literacy classes and other training activities in topics related to agriculture and business skills.
-Women’s group members elect officers, hold monthly meetings, and pool their money to start their own microcredit funds, which they learn to manage and use to launch income-generating activities such as market gardening or livestock enterprises, small shops, etc. The women also benefit from peer support and a sense of solidarity.
+ETC helps organize geographically-based women’s groups – usually 15-25 women per group.
+These women’s groups are the basis of many other activities, including entrepreneurial and agricultural training.
+Women’s group members choose officers, hold monthly meetings, and pool their money to start their own microcredit funds, which they learn to manage and use to launch income-generating activities such as market gardening or livestock enterprises, small shops, etc. The women also benefit socially from peer support and a sense of solidarity.

-To ensure long-term sustainability, women’s groups combined to form legally recognized cooperatives after a few years.
-ETC provides training and support for group management and other relevant topics.
-These cooperatives – run entirely by the members themselves – eventually take on the management of the combined microcredit funds, ensuring that the members have ongoing access to funding for their business start-up and expansion activities.
+To ensure long-term sustainability, women’s groups combine to form legally recognized cooperatives.
+ETC provides training in group management and accounting, but the cooperatives are run entirely by the members themselves.
+The cooperatives take on the management of the women’s groups’ combined microcredit funds, ensuring that the members have ongoing access to funding for their business start-up and expansion activities.